What Can I Give My Dog for Tooth Pain? Signs and Safe At-Home Support

 6. Perform Routine At-Home Checks

 Regularly check your dog’s mouth for signs of redness, swelling, or bad odor.
 Look for changes in behavior like reluctance to chew or sensitivity around the face.
+Learning how to maintain healthy dog gums through daily brushing, routine checks, and proper nutrition can significantly reduce the risk of gum disease and long-term oral discomfort.

 7. Add a Postbiotic Supplement